jiemingyou/sanajahti-solver/README.md

 # sanajahti-solver
-Solving sanajahti with depth-first search.
+Solving sanajahti.
 List of words taken from Kotus.
-For educational purposes only. :)
+For educational purposes only :)